Piotr1215/cloudrumble/docs/examples/k8s-networking.md

 > Katacoda is a great free service.
 Is is an "Interactive Learning and Training Platform for Software Engineers" that "enables learning new technologies using real
 > environments right in your browser"

-### Expose pods on the network and enable communication between pods

 A very common requirement in any system is ability to facilitate point to point communication between deployed artifacts.
 One of the most common scenarios for this type of communication is client-server architecture or multi-tier architecture (3 tier layers being most common):

 - Presentation layer (UI)